vatbub/smartCharger/Readme.md

 You can switch modes by simply right-clicking the tray-icon or by opening the GUI and switching there.

 ## Compilation prerequisites
+- Java 9 or newer
+- Maven 3.8 or newer